ezaffanella/PPLite/README.md

  - Velia Pierdomenico     (student of the University of Parma)
  - Dana Greta Pop         (student of the University of Parma)
  - Andrea Rainone         (former student of the University of Parma)
+ - Benison Matondo Simao  (former student of the University of Parma)
  - Luigi Zaccone          (former student of the University of Parma)